allegro/dotnet-sdk/README.md

 More about the analyzer and editor config files can be found in [the docs](https://docs.microsoft.com/en-us/dotnet/fundamentals/code-analysis/configuration-files).

+## IDEs support

+### Rider

+Make sure you have enabled:
+- Preferences -> Editor -> Code Style -> Enable StyleCop support
+- Preferences -> Editor -> Code Style -> Enable EditorConfig support
+- Preferences -> Editor -> Inspection Settings -> Read settings from editorconfig, project settings and rule sets
+- Preferences -> Editor -> Inspection Settings -> Roslyn -> Enable Roslyn analyzers and Source Generators
+- Preferences -> Editor -> Inspection Settings -> Roslyn -> Include Roslyn analyzers in Solution-Wide Analysis

+**Be aware!**
+Only some analyzers's warnings can be addressed by auto-format or code cleanup.
+Some of the warnings are not covered by Rider, and its settings need to be adjusted.
+For that, in editor.globalconfig is `# ReSharper properties` section with some already defined settings which align with analyzers.
+If you find some inconsistency and you find appropriate settings in Rider, which will fix it - please, contribute! :)
 ## License
 Copyright 2022 Allegro Group